khaled-11/job-finder-bot/README.md

 ### Wit App for NLP

-You need to build the conversation model for your App.
-Think of what the user can say and what onformation you need to capture.
-Create Wit App and define the intents you may need.
+First, you need a way to understand the user intent easily.
+Create a Wit.ai App and start defining the intents you may need.
+Add entities and traits where applicable.
+Finally, write in your code the logic that will handle each intent and it's entities and traits if any.

 ### Database and schema

 You may need Database or you can use internal Data structure to save the users Data.
-Use database to scale and fast processing.
-Think what details or information you need to save for each user and create your schema.
+If you expect high trafic, you might consider a cloud based database.
+This App uses NoSQL DynamoDB to save the users data.
+See what data you might need to save about users and design your schema and write the required functions.

 ### APIs to connect resources

-You may use APIs to find search results or get information from resources.
-Sent the data to the API and format the results then send it to the user.
+You may need to use APIs to find search results or get information from resources.
+You can capture the entities using Wit.ai, then send the details to a search API or query another database.
+Use Async/Await to wait for the promise, then format the response and send it to the user.

 ### Messenger platform features

-Now, see what feature you will need to use from the Messenger platform and connect things togehter.
-In the webhook you can control many things like routing the conversation and check for OTN optins events.
-Webviews and account linking can do more.
+There are many features you can use on the Messenger platform like account linking, private replies, and more.
+For example, if you need to sell, the Messenger receipt template will be great choice.

 ### Deploy the experience

-To scale your app and make it available for as many user as you can imagine, we need to deploy this experience to a cloud hosting service.
+To scale your app and make it available for as many user, we may need to deploy the final experience to a cloud hosting service.
 This experinence is hosted by AWS Elastic beanstalk.
-You will need a domain name and connect you instance to this domain.
+Most of the services are similar, and will require just uploads and environment variables.

 ## License and contribution: